The Concept2 Model E Rowing Machine is an upgrade from the very popular “Model D” Rower.

-Just like its predecessor, it’s commercial grade and literally bulletproof!
+Like its predecessor, it’s commercial grade and has amazing build quality!

 The Model E comes with a few upgrades compared to the Model D such as higher seat, nickel-plated chain, and longer monitor arm.